seattle-javascript-401d25/11-12-mongodb-express-api/README.md

 * `DELETE /api/<resource-name>/:id`
   * the route should delete a resource with the given id
   * on success this should return a 204 status code with no content in the body
-  * on failure due to lack of id in the query respond with a 400 status code
-  * on failure due to a resouce with that id not existing respond with a 404 status code
-* `PUT /api/<resource-name>/:id`
-  * the route should update a resource with the given id
-  * on success this should return a 200 status code with the newly updated body
   * on failure due to lack of id in the query, respond with a 400 status code
-  * on failure due to passing in a property that does not exist on the schema, respond with a 400 status code
-  * on failure due to a resouce with that id not existing, respond with a 404 status code
+  * on failure due to the id and resource not existing, respond with a 404 status code
-  * on failure due to a duplicate request, send a 409 status code

 ## Tests
 * Write tests to ensure the `/api/resource-name` endpoint responds as described for each condition below: